 Local Road Safety analyses

-The typology of accidents is specific to each territory.
-The particularities of injury accidents are explained by different mobility in rural or urban areas (greater car use in the countryside than in cities, bicycles more present in the city...), meteorology varying from one region to another, different behaviour according to location, etc.
+The nature of accidents varies from one region to another.
+The specific characteristics of physical accidents can be explained by differences in mobility between rural and urban areas (greater use of cars in the countryside than in cities, more bicycles in cities, etc.), weather conditions that vary from one region to another, different behaviours depending on the location, etc.

-In this chapter, you will discover the analyses of accidentality and the specificities of each territory: rural territories, urban and peri-urban territories, as well as overseas territories.
-A common indicator for comparing accidentality by territory (comparisons of counties, regions or even countries) is the number of people killed in relation to the number of inhabitants.
-Variations in mortality per million inhabitants between regions are lower than between counties, with the number of people killed per region being higher than per county, and therefore less subject to statistical hazards or extreme values.
+In this chapter, you will find analyses of accident rates and the specific characteristics of each territory: rural areas, urban and sub-urban areas, and overseas territories.
+A common indicator for comparing accident rates by territory (comparisons between départements - counties -, regions or even countries) is the number of deaths per capita.
+Variations in mortality per million inhabitants between regions are smaller than between counties, as the number of people killed per region is higher than per counties and therefore less subject to statistical fluctuations or extreme values.

-Between 2017 and 2021, road mortality as a percentage of the population in France mainland was 47.
-By departments, the rate varies from 17 in the Hauts-de-Seine, the Seine-Saint-Denis and the Val-de-Marne to 119 in the Alpes-de-Haute-Provence.
-The lowest rates are observed in the departments of Ile-de-France (except Seine-et-Marne).
+Between 2020 and 2024, road mortality per capita in mainland France is 46.
+By county, the rate varies from 13 in Hauts-de-Seine to 101 in Haute-Marne.
+The lowest rates are observed in the counties of Ile-de-France (except Seine-et-Marne).

-The nature and length of the road network varies greatly from one county to another.
-The length varies from less than 3,000 km for Paris, the inner suburbs (Hauts-de-Seine, Seine-Saint-Denis and Val-de-Marne) and the Territory of Belfort, to more than 20,000 km for Gironde, Puy-de-Dôme and Côtes-d'Armor.
-While the proportions of motorways and trunk roads vary little (between 0% and 3% each), the same cannot be said for the proportions of county council roads and municipal roads, particularly in relation to the presence of large urban areas:
+The nature and length of the road network vary greatly from one county to another.
+The length varies from less than 3,000 km for Paris, the inner suburbs (Hauts-de-Seine, Seine-Saint-Denis and Val-de-Marne) and the Territoire de Belfort, to more than 20,000 km for Gironde, Puy-de-Dôme and Côtes-d'Armor.
+While the proportions of motorways and national roads vary little (between 0% and 3% each), the same cannot be said for the proportions of county roads and municipal roads, particularly in relation to the presence of large urban areas:

 Silouette bord de route